How to Become a Data Analyst

 Great Data Analysts notice what others overlook.
 Once they spot it, they must then be precise.
 Precision in the number-crunching, yes, but also (and perhaps more importantly) in their approach.
 Human beings are great at understanding the intention behind a vaguely worded question—computers are not, so queries need to be exact.

-Creative and Analytical Thinking
+Creative and analytical skills

 So you’ve got a handle on a company’s data.
 Do you understand its business objectives well enough to know how that data can be applied?
-A top-tier Data Analyst understands the challenges facing the company and its industry, sees the right questions to ask and how to develop creative solutions to them.
+A top-tier Data Analyst understands the challenges facing the company and its industry, sees the right questions to ask, and how to develop creative solutions for them.
 More specifically, they’re able to identify patterns, trends, and relationships, make and test inferences, form judgments, and draw conclusions.

 For data analysis to serve its purpose, its insights must be effectively shared with others—and charts and graphs will only get you so far (see also: asking the right questions, above).
 For this reason, Data Analysts also rely on their written and oral communication skills to make their findings understandable and compelling.